It should be noted that this bill has since been passed and signed by Governor Kasich, but the argument against it is still just as relevant.

 S.B.
 127, plain and simple, places an undue burden on women seeking abortions.
 In order for an abortion to occur after twenty weeks of gestation, the bill states, the physician must “certif[y] in writing” that the “abortion is necessary to prevent the death of the pregnant woman or a serious risk of the substantial and irreversible impairment of a major bodily function of the pregnant woman.”
 Further, a “different physician not professionally related” to the primary physician, must also certify in writing the same reasons.
 These requirements alone place an undue burden upon the woman.
 First, tests must be ordered to determine the likely post-fertilization age for every abortion to satisfy the requirements of the bill, costing women unnecessary money—an undue burden.
 The second opinion from another unrelated physician is also an extra cost to the woman for no reason other than to satisfy the requirements of the bill—yet another undue burden.
 The first priority of an abortion is to protect the health of the woman having the procedure.
 Abortion is one of the safest procedures performed in the United States.
 In fact, a woman is 14 times more likely to die from pregnancy and childbirth than from abortion.
 Yet, the bill mandates that the abortion must be performed “in the manner that provides the best opportunity for the unborn child to survive.”
 By thus restricting the available methods of abortion, this bill forces women and their doctors to possibly choose a less safe method of abortion, not due to the nature of the pregnancy but rather due to the nature of the law.

 The decision of whether or not to have an abortion and the methods thereof should and must be decided by consultation between a woman, her physician, and whomever else she wishes to council with.
-This bill is clearly not about protecting public health, which is the only area of legislation where a state should intervene.
+This bill is clearly not about protecting public health.
 The state of Ohio should have no say in this decision—one of the most difficult a woman may have to make in her life.
 The undue burden this bill places upon a woman’s access to abortion doesn’t end with written certifications and restricted abortion procedures, however.
 During the procedure, another physician must be present to “take all reasonable steps necessary” to resuscitate the aborted fetus.
 I cannot imagine the psychological harm such an action would inflict upon a woman.
 Of course a viable infant would not be neglected by a physician, but by requiring a separate physician to attempt to resuscitate the fetus regardless of its viability, this bill attempts to harm the mental health of the woman—essentially shaming her for going through with a procedure that she and her physician deemed necessary.

 The notion that a twenty week old fetus is viable is utterly ridiculous.
 As Dr. Hal Lawrence, the executive vice president of the American Congress of Obstetritians and Gynecologists puts it: “In no way shape or form is a 20-week fetus viable.
 There’s no evidence of a 20-week fetus surviving, even with intensive medical care.”3 Even if the fetus were to hang on to life outside of the womb, months of intensive neonatal care would be needed at enormous expense to the mother and her insurance.
 Further, the claim that twenty week fetuses can feel pain has not been backed up by scientific evidence.
 Anti-abortion advocates claim that fetuses feel pain because they draw away from surgical instruments, but a clinical review of the evidence in the Journal of the American Medical Association shows that “Neither withdrawal reflexes nor hormonal stress responses to invasive procedures prove the existence of fetal pain.”
 The study further goes on to state that “fetal perception of pain is unlikely before the third trimester.”
 This claim of fetal pain at twenty weeks has also been disputed by the Royal College of Obstetricians and Gynaecologists along with many other well respected scientific journals.